If you are planning to apply for Tution Assistance, here’s what you can do to get ready.

 - Meet with Education Staff

 If you want to leave the Marine Corps with degree or at least a good head start on completing a degree plan, there is a lot of work to get done.
 Your installation Education Staff can help you minimize detours along the way to where you want to go.
+Consider the College Level Examination Program (CLEP) and the DANTES Subject Standardized Tests (DSST).
+These are prior learning assessments that can help you earn college-level credits by exam and are free for active-duty Marines.

 - Complete Higher Education Preparation